 - Never have to be reported to the Internal Revenue Service or reported on a FAFSA

 Have I reinvented the proverbial financial industry’s wheel?
 Hardly.
-But, as my father used to tell me:-” to achieve true wealth, you have to find out how the truly wealthy are doing,.. and copy it.-”
+But, as my father used to tell me:-” to make real money, you have to find out what the truly wealthy are doing,.. and copy it.-”